 Below are just a few examples of how we promote British values.
 The first section is a general overview; the others are specific expectations set out by Ofsted.

 Being part of Britain

 As a school, we value and celebrate the diverse heritages of everybody at Diamond Hall.
 Alongside this, we value and celebrate being part of Britain.
-In general terms, this means that we celebrate traditions and customs in the course of the year; for example, Harvest Festival during the autumn term and trips to the local church at Christmas.
-We also value and celebrate national events; a recent example is the Queen’s 90th birthday.
+In general terms, this means that we celebrate traditions and customs in the course of the year, for example, Harvest Festival during the autumn term and trips to the local church at Christmas.
+We also value and celebrate national events; a recent example is the Queen’s Platinum Jubilee.